UPDATED: May 25, 2020

 |Age||$100,000 - Male||$100,000 - Female||$250,000 - Male||$250,000 - Female||$500,000 - Male||$500,000 - Female|

-Check out the scenarios below and compare the monthly premiums against the preferred average rates from the table.
+However, if you’re looking for term life insurance with an alcohol abuse history, check out the scenarios below and compare the monthly premiums against the preferred average rates from the table to get a better idea of what you’ll likely pay.

 Samuel applied for life insurance when he was 52 years old.